Bedroom · Function First

 Common mistakes for this constraint

-Most failed redesigns are not caused by bad taste, but by breaking constraint logic mid-project.
+Most failed redesigns in this context are not caused by bad taste.
+They happen when durability and safety requirements are treated as secondary to style.
 These are the patterns to avoid.

-• Choosing materials that fail safety, cleaning, or durability needs.
+• Choosing materials that look right but fail safety, cleaning, or durability needs within weeks

-• Over-layering decor before solving function and layout.
+• Layering decor before solving function, layout, and surface durability

 Risk checks

-The room is done when it performs daily under your actual constraints, not just in one good photo angle.
+The room is done when it performs daily under your actual constraints, not just from one good angle, and not just on a quiet day.

 AI prompts